rw251/rollbar-deploy-webpack-plugin/README.md

 making Rollbar stacktraces pretty useless unless you take steps to upload the sourcemaps.
 You may be doing this now in a shell script, triggered during your deploy process, that makes curl posts to the Rollbar API.
 This can be finicky and error prone to setup.
-RollbarSourceMapPlugin aims to remove that burden and automatically upload the sourcemaps when they are emitted by webpack.
+RollbarDeployPlugin aims to remove that burden and automatically upload the sourcemaps when they are emitted by webpack.

 ## Installation
 Install the plugin with npm: